aldajo92/UDACITY-SDC_BehavioralCloning/README.md

 ## Scenarios considered
 The following are the scenarios cosidered to get the data to train the models:
-- Driving car on the center of the lane, one lap, on default direction.
+- Centering Scenario: Driving car on the center of the lane, one lap, on default direction.
-- Driving car on the center of the lane, one lap, on opposite direction.
+- Reverse Scenario: Driving car on the center of the lane, one lap, on opposite direction.
-- Driving car in curved zig-zag way, respect to the lane, one lap, on default direction.
+- ZigZag Scenario: Driving car in curved zig-zag way, respect to the lane, one lap, on default direction.

 ## Evolution of the code ##
 The evolution of the final code is showed on files `read_and_traing_*.py` that was based on the instructions and documentation provided in the course:

 - read_and_train_1.py: This script was the entry point to read and train a basic model.
+The input data used to train the model was the Centering Scenario.
+- read_and_train_2.py:

 <!-- ## Model Architecture and Training Strategy